Skip Ribbon Commands

 Quality Improvement Program

-The purpose of the Quality Improvement Program of MCS Advantage, Inc., a subsidiary of MCS Healthcare Holdings, LLC, is to provide the infrastructure for the continuous monitoring, oversight, evaluation, and improvement of care, safety, and service.
-Quality Improvement (QI) activities are coordinated with other performance monitoring activities and management functions including, but not limited to, utilization management and care management.
+The purpose of the Quality Improvement Program of MCS Advantage, Inc., a subsidiary of MCS Healthcare Holdings, LLC, is to provide the infrastructure for continuous monitoring, oversight, evaluation, and improvement of care, safety, and service.
+Quality Improvement (QI) Program activities are coordinated with other performance monitoring activities and management functions including, but not limited to, utilization management and care management.

 The Quality Program activities for MCS include, but are not limited to: